What help can you get if you can’t pay your important bills and debts?

 Get help as soon as possible.
 If you are worried about your mortgage or your rent, you have an eviction notice from your landlord or threatening letters from your mortgage lender, talk to your local Citizens Advice.

 Council tax may feel less important than some other priority debts.
 If you have to choose between paying the rent and paying the council tax, the rent comes first!
-As does feeding the children.
+As does feeding the children and heating the house.

 But councils are very fast to take action if you ignore council tax debt.
 They get through the legal processes much faster than other creditors and use bailiffs more often.